jakkdl/MonUnrail-nimbers/README.md

 If it's your turn, and the nimber of the shapes in front of you *isn't* 0 - well than that means that you can make it 0!
 Even if you're doing nim-addition, my original statement that the nimber of a shape is the lowest value you cannot move it into, is true even for multiple shapes - so a non-0 value means you make move into a 0.
 There's unfortunately no simple way of finding a move (or *the* move if you're unlucky) to make it zero though (as far as I know...), you simple have to go through all the possible moves - calculate the nimber of the resulting shape, and if it's not 0 - keep going.
 If you don't find any moves ... then you might just be at a 0 yourself and have lost!

-This is in fact all that's needed, and once I'd realized this and verified it, I just sat down with a pen and paper and started calculating nimbers.
+This is in fact all that's needed, and once I'd realized this and verified it, I sat down with a pen and paper and started calculating nimbers.
 This is what I, and my co-contestant e that helped me, came up with:
 ![nimber_cheat_sheet](nimber_cheat_sheet.png)
 (Although there were a few errors in the original, which I've since fixed).
 There's some intriguing patterns in the shapes

 We can look at a larger example from the death match, where it was my turn to move:
 ![dm1](dm1.png)
 This is quite a large shape, and when playing I did not know what nimber it was (it's 2).
-But there's 5 different moves (three that split it, and two that give a shape that cannot be broken down into 0) that makes it a nimber 0.
+There's 5 different moves (three that split it, and two that give a shape that cannot be broken down into 0) that makes it a nimber 0.
 Given the above cheat-sheet can you find one?
 All of them?
 <details><summary><b>Optimal moves</b></summary>
 Using coordinates where the upper left square is A1: D3+E3, F3+G3, F2+F3, F2+G2, G2+G3.
 Several spectators spotted the first one, while I did the second one.
 I found the last two with my solver.
 </details>